19-year-old Sydney Aiello was a young woman who a Marjory Stoneman Douglas teacher described as a joy to have in class.

 "Parents have to be a little more aggressive when they see those signs and not just wait for the child to ask for help but maybe to take them to those resources," Arenberg Seltzer said.

 Sydney Aiello loved yoga and her mom said she wanted to dedicate her life towards helping others.
-Now you can help her family by donating money to a gofundme account set up in Sydney's memory.
+A GoFundMe account has been set up in support of her family.